Stormwater Facility/Green Infrastructure Strategy

 Examples of green infrastructure are shown below:

-Why is the City creating this strategy and what is changing?
+Why did the City create this strategy and what changed?

 Since 2003, stormwater has been required to be managed under the City’s Stormwater Management Manual, which provides guidance on the siting, design, and maintenance of structures used to manage stormwater from impervious surfaces in the city.
 The intent of the manual is to reduce the impacts of stormwater and keep the lake, rivers and streams in Lake Oswego clean and healthy.
 The 2020 Stormwater Manual is required by the City’s MS4 permit which was reissued in 2021.